mlai-bonn/SeminarDeepLearning/s05_ConvolutionalNetworks.md

 The first and second arguments of convolution operation are called the input and kernel respectively, and the output is called the feature map.
 Although in practice we have finite data, we can still use the definition above assuming that the functions are zero everywhere outside a finite region for which we actually store values.

-Next important definition is the generalization of convolution operation for 2D case, as it’s widely used for 2D images:
+Next important definition is the generalization of convolution operation for 2D case, since convolution is widely used for images:

 #### $s(i,j) = (I*K)(i,j) = \sum_m\sum_n I(m,n)K(i-m,j-n)$